pretix/pretix/doc/api/resources/orders.rst

    :statuscode 200: no error
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource
-                    **or** downlodas are not available for this order position at this time.
+                    **or** downloads are not available for this order position at this time.
 The response content will contain more details.
    :statuscode 404: The requested order position or download provider does not exist.
    :statuscode 409: The file is not yet ready and will now be prepared.
-Retry the request after waiting vor a few
+Retry the request after waiting for a few
                     seconds.